coderolls/coderolls-blog/_posts/java-programs/2023-11-15-anagram-strings.md

 author: gaurav
 categories: [Java Programs, String]
 toc: true
-description: "In this tutorial, we will see a Java program to check if two strings are anagram."
+description: "In this tutorial, we will see a Java program to check if two strings are anagrams."
 ---

-Here, we will see a Java program to check if two strings are anagram.
+Here, we will see a Java program to check if two strings are anagrams.

-If two Strings have same set of characters, then these are anagram Strings.
+If two Strings have the same set of characters, then these are anagram Strings.

-Let's see a java program to check two Strings are anagram.
+Let's see a Java program to check two Strings are anagrams.

 **Java Program**